xavidop/alexa-typescript-lambda-helloworld/README.md

   * `intents`: this one contains all the intent handlers
   * `interceptors`: interceptors' folder with the i18n initialization
   * `utilities`: this folder contains the i18n strings, helper functions, constants and TypeScript interfaces
+  * `build`: the output folder after compiling the TypeScript code
 * models – A folder that contains interaction models for the skill.
 Each interaction model is defined in a JSON file named according to the locale.
-For example, es-ES.json.
+For example, es-ES.json
 * `skill.json` – The skill manifest.
-One of the most important files in our project.
+One of the most important files in our project

 ### Lambda function in TypeScript